TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 tags: frontend
 ---

-* Rewrite for trusted providers!

 I'm putting my money where my mouth is.
 [NPM provenance statements are great]({% link _posts/2024-06-17-supply-chain-provenance.md %}).
 Everyone should publish packages with a provenance statement.
 Including me.

+{% capture note-content %}
+This is an updated version of *Bootstrapping NPM Provenance with GitHub Actions*, originally published June 24, 2024.
+The [previous version]({% link _posts/2024-06-24-bootstrapping-npm-provenance-github-actions.md %}) used a long-lived access token, which is no longer best practice.

+This version uses NPM [Trusted Publishers](https://docs.npmjs.com/trusted-publishers).
+{% endcapture %}
+{% include candid-note.html content=note-content %}

 I [already have]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}) a GitHub Actions Build CI workflow, so it should have been easy.
 It took me longer to get up and running than I would have liked.
 Mostly down to my own stupidity.
 At least now that I've made the mistakes, you don't have to.

 # TL;DR

-You need to add four additional lines to a standard GitHub Actions build workflow.
+You need to enable [Trusted Publishing](https://docs.npmjs.com/trusted-publishers) at the npm end, then make three changes to a standard GitHub Actions build workflow.

-{% include candid-image.html src="/assets/images/github/npm-provenance-workflow-tldr.png" alt="NPM Provenance Workflow TLDR" %}
+{% include candid-image.html src="/assets/images/github/npm-provenance-workflow-tldr2.png" alt="NPM Provenance Workflow TLDR" %}

 1. Give the workflow permission to create an identity token
+2. Make sure you're using Node 24.X or later
-2. Explicitly specify the NPM registry you're publishing to (even if it's the default one)
+3. Explicitly specify the NPM registry you're publishing to (even if it's the default one)
-3. Add `NODE_AUTH_TOKEN` to the environment for your publish step with a value that retrieves your NPM automation token from GitHub's secrets
-4. Add `NPM_CONFIG_PROVENANCE` to the environment for your publish step with value `true`.

 # Versioning